Psykotikism/Mutant_Tanks/INFORMATION.md

 {
 	"Tank 1"
 	{
-		// The Super Tank gains speed when on fire.
+		// The Super Tank gains a speed boost when on fire.
 		// Requires "st_pyro.smx" to be installed.
 		"Pyro Ability"
 		{